gbv/beaconspec/beacon.md

 This field SHOULD NOT contain a simple URL unless this URL is also used as URI.

-### contact
+### CONTACT

-The contact meta field contains an email address or similar contact information to reach the creator of the link dump.
+The `CONTACT` meta field contains an email address or similar contact information to reach the creator of the link dump.
 The field value SHOULD be a mailbox address as specified in section 3.4 of [](#RFC5322), for instance:

      admin@example.com

      Bea Beacon <bea@example.org>

-The contact meta field is mapped to the `foaf:mbox` and to the `foaf:name` RDF properties.
-The domain of the the contact meta field is the BEACON dump.
+The `CONTACT` meta field is mapped to the `foaf:mbox` and to the `foaf:name` RDF properties.
+The domain of the the field is the BEACON dump.
 The sample field values can be mapped to:

      :dump dcterms:creator [
          foaf:mbox <mailto:admin@example.com>